Themes

 Engines

 Applets with each a singular purpose and don't have any UI.
-There are specialised UI applets in themes that control these.
+There are specialised UI and orchestrators applets that control these.

 Input

 Inputs are sources of audio tracks.
 Each track is an entry in the list of possible items to play.
-These can be files or streams.
-Or in other words, static or dynamic.
+These can be files or streams, static or dynamic.

 Orchestrators

 These too are applet compositions.
-However, unlike themes, these are purely logical, and reuse applet instances from the parent context (when available).
+However, unlike themes, these are purely logical.
 Mostly exist in order to construct sensible defaults to use across themes and abstractions.

 Output